Prices Start at $1,495.00

 Portable electric wheelchairs can be a huge asset when it comes to your mobility.
 Today, there are three types of portable electric wheelchairs; center, rear wheel and front-wheel drive, and each style has its own unique capabilities and functions.
 At Scooter Direct, we carry a range of models covering all of these types, so you’re certain to find a vehicle that suits your needs.Learn More

-Our Merrits P101 folding electric wheelchair has many benefits.
-First, they are foldable for easy transport; just fold it up and go!
-Second, they are lightweight, which makes transporting them simple.
+This category of chairs is for foldable, easy transport power electric wheelchairs; just fold it up and go!
+They are lightweight, which makes transporting simple.
 Although a little more costly than a traditional model, this style is definitely worth the extra buck if you are constantly on the move.
 It certainly takes a lot less time and effort to store in the trunk of your car.Learn More

 Standard Power chairs come in different designs: rear, center or front wheel drive.
 Some models have suspension for comfortable outdoor use, while others are specially designed for indoor maneuverability.
 They provide a comfortable ride, a sharp turning radius and great battery travel range.
 Standard power chairs offer a wide range of options for suspension, driving, seating and accessories.
 These chairs don't fold or come apart easily for travel.
 Usually they are transported using a variety of manual or electric lifts and ramps.Learn More